Will Netanyahu get a pardon?

 Israeli Prime Minister Benjamin Netanyahu has been dogged for years by criminal corruption charges.
 Now he is asking President Isaac Herzog to short-circuit the legal process by giving him a pardon before the court hands down a verdict.

 Netanyahu’s pardon application did not “include an admission of guilt” to allegations of bribery, fraud and breach of trust, said CNN.
-Instead, the request is part of an effort to “heal the rifts, achieve national unity, and restore public trust in the state’s institutions,” the prime minister said in a one-page letter.
-Opposition leaders were withering in their response.
-“Only someone guilty asks for a pardon,” said Yair Golan, head of Israel’s Democrats party.
-But right-wing leaders supported Netanyahu’s plea.
-A pardon is “critical for the security of the state,” said Minister of National Security Itamar Ben Gvir.
+Instead, the request is part of an effort to “heal the rifts, achieve national unity and restore public trust in the state’s institutions,” the prime minister said in a one-page letter.
+Opposition leaders have been withering in their response.
+“Only someone guilty asks for a pardon,” said Yair Golan, the head of Israel’s Democrats party, on X. But right-wing leaders supported Netanyahu’s plea.
+A pardon is “critical for the security of the state,” said Minister of National Security Itamar Ben-Gvir in a statement.

 The Week